-- 1. Health resorts and retreat centers shall be considered an expanded home occupation in those zones allowing residential uses and may be a compatible use in Agricultural, Rural Lands and Resource Zones, Commercial and Special Purpose zones. - 2.
-Lots adjacent to or within Agricultural zoning must be reviewed by the Ag Commission for compatibility with surrounding agricultural uses prior to action by the review authority. - 3.
+- 1. Health resorts and retreat centers shall be considered an expanded home occupation in residential zones and may be a compatible use in Agricultural, Rural Lands and Resource Zones, Commercial and Special Purpose zones. - 2.
+Prior to action by the review authority, lots adjacent to or within Agricultural zoning must be reviewed by the Ag Commission for compatibility with surrounding agricultural uses prior to action by the review authority. - 3.
 Meals may be served to registered day use or overnight guests, only.
-There are no limitations on the number of meals or the times at which they are served.
+There are no limitations on the number of meals or the times at which they are served. - 4.
+The Health Resort and Retreat Center may provide up to a maximum 20 guestrooms within one or more structures, in compliance with the development standards of the applicable residential or agricultural zones.

-17.40.180 Mixed Use Development
+130.40.180 Mixed Use Development

 - A. Applicability.
-Residential development may occur with the commercial development allowed in Chapter 17.22 (Commercial Zones) under the use matrices for the zones.
-Commercial development may occur with residential development allowed in Chapter 17.24, Multi-Unit Residential. - B. General Requirements.
+Residential development may occur with the commercial development allowed in Chapter 130.22 (Commercial Zones) under the use matrices for the zones.
+Commercial development may occur with residential development allowed in Chapter 130.24, Multi-Unit Residential. - B. General Requirements.
 The following requirements shall apply to all mixed use development projects: - 1.
 Commercial and residential uses shall be complementary and mutually supportive of each other and shall be integrated into the community or neighborhood where the development is located. - 2.
-The residential component shall be allowed on separate lots within the development. - 3.
-The residential component may include a full range of single-unit and/or multi-unit residential design concepts.
+The residential component shall be allowed on separate lots within the development.

-- 4. On commercially zoned land, the residential component shall be constructed concurrently with or following construction of the commercial component of the project site.
+- 3. The residential component may include a full range of single-unit and/or multi-unit residential design concepts. - 4.
+On commercially zoned land, the residential component shall be constructed concurrently with or following construction of the commercial component of the project site.
 On RM zoned land, timing provisions shall not apply. - 5.
 Mixed use development projects may be phased. - 6.
 Mixed use development may include live/work units.
 A live/work unit is defined as a single unit consisting of both a commercial/office and a residence that is occupied by the same resident.
-The live/work unit shall be the primary dwelling of the occupant.
+The live/work unit shall be the primary dwelling of the occupant. - 7.
+Mixed use development projects in Community Regions shall require a Design Review Permit consistent with Section 130.52.030 (Design Review Permit).
+All mixed use development projects in Community Regions shall demonstrate consistency with the design standards and guidelines found in the adopted Mixed Use Design Manual.
+For discretionary projects requiring public hearing, staff shall make a recommendation to the review authority based on a determination of consistency with the adopted Mixed Use Design Manual. - 8.
+Mixed use development projects in Rural Centers or the Rural Region shall be encouraged to comply with the standards and guidelines found in the adopted Mixed Use Design Manual. - 9.
+Any other development project with a mixed use component, such as a Conditional Use Permit or Development Plan Permit, shall be encouraged to comply with the standards and guidelines found in the adopted Mixed Use Design Manual.